-- Add your dried berries, reduce heat to low, and cover with a lid.
+- Add your dried elderberries and rose hips, reduce heat to low, and cover with a lid.

 - Simmer on low for 20-30 minutes and then remove from the heat.
 You can strain off the tonic now, or you can let it sit covered until it cools.
 I often let it sit for several hours as I get busy working on other things.

 - Once the tonic cools, strain off the berries and store in a glass jar in the fridge for up to a week.